For the media

 News media access to stations

-News media should contact Media Relations at MetroNews@wmata.com for permission to film in stations.
 If it is outside normal business hours, please submit the request via this online form.

-Lights, cables and tripods are not allowed in stations for safety reasons.
+Lights, cables, and tripods are not allowed in stations for safety reasons.
 Filming on moving trains and buses is not permitted for safety reasons.

 Student requests

-Due to the high number of requests, media relations does not provide responses for class projects.
+Due to the high number of requests, media relations can not provide responses for class projects.
 Metro will make every effort to fulfill media requests for stories in college newspapers and other student media outlets.

 Other filming in Metro